-As Director of Utilities and Power Plant Operations, Christopher Potter is responsible for the management, operation, maintenance and capital improvement program of the U.S. Capitol Power Plant and its utility distribution system.
-In addition, he oversees the utility budgeting for all of the facilities under the Architect of the Capitol's care.
-The U.S. Capitol Power Plant is a district energy plant that began operation in 1910, and now provides steam and chilled water to heat and cool the U.S. Capitol, the Senate and House office buildings, the Library of Congress buildings, the U.S. Supreme Court, the U.S. Botanic Garden and several other facilities on Capitol Hill.
+As the Director of Utilities and Power Plant Operations, Mr. Christopher Potter is responsible for the management, operation, maintenance and capital improvement program of the U.S. Capitol Power Plant and its utility distribution system.
+In addition, he oversees the utility budgeting for all of the facilities under the Architect of the Capitol's (AOC) care.

-Mr. Potter graduated from the University of Maryland in 1994 with a Bachelor of Science Degree in Mechanical Engineering.
-He also holds a Master’s Degree in Engineering Management from Catholic University, and a Master’s Degree in Public Administration from American University.
+Mr. Potter graduated from the University of Maryland in 1994 with a Bachelor of Science degree in mechanical engineering.
+He also holds a Master of Science degree in engineering management from The Catholic University of America and a Master of Public Administration degree from American University.